Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Wait-Free Strongly Linearizable Implementations: The Long-Lived Contest Object

 To reach a contradiction, consider a competitors-only extension $\beta$ of $\alpha$ as stated in Lemma~\ref{lemma:to-reach-contr}.
-Claim~\ref{claim:val-ref-rw} and the property of $\beta$ stated in Lemma~\ref{lemma:to-reach-contr}(\ref{prop:contr-simple}) imply that, at the end of $\alpha \beta$, all competitors are poised to write to a register $R$ and the referee is poised to read~$R$.
+We have that $\alpha \beta p$ is closed.
+Otherwise, if at the end of $\alpha \beta$ all competitors are poised to write to a register $R$ and the referee is poised to read~$R$, then by Lemma~\ref{lemma:val-ref-rw}, $W(\alpha \beta q p q'^{k+1}) \cap W(\alpha \beta q'^k q p q') = \emptyset$, contradicting Lemma~\ref{lemma:to-reach-contr}(\ref{prop:contr-simple}).
+Thus, it must be that all competitors are poised to write to a register $R$ and the referee is poised to read~$R$, at the end of $\alpha \beta$.
 We use the properties of $\beta$ stated in Lemma~\ref{lemma:to-reach-contr}(\ref{prop:contr-complex}) to reach a contradiction.

 First, we use $W(\alpha \beta q p q'^{k+1}) \cap W(\alpha \beta q'^k q p q') = \emptyset$.
 Observe that, at the end of $\alpha \beta q p q'^{k+1}$ and $\alpha \beta q'^k q p q'$, $q$ is in the same state as it only writes to $R$ after $\alpha \beta$, and $p$ is in the same state too as it reads from $R$ what $q$ writes.
 As after $\alpha \beta$, $q'$ is poised to write to $R$, its state and the state of the shared memory is the same at the end of $\alpha \beta q p q'^k$ and $\alpha \beta q'^k$.
 For the time being, suppose that $q'$ is poised to write to $R$ at the end of $\alpha \beta q'^k$; this implies that $q'$ is poised to write to $R$ at the end of $\alpha \beta q p q'^k$ too.
 Then, the state of the shared memory is the same at the end of the two executions (and the state of $q'$ too), and thus $p$ and $q$ cannot distinguish between the executions.
 Since $\alpha \beta q p q'^{k+1}$ is closed, this contradicts Lemma~\ref{lemma:indist}.